NarenderArora/NarenderArora_Xebia/README.md

 • Some UI tests using XCUITest :- just added a UI test case as example to create or run other UI test cases

 • Swift is used to develop this application.

+• This contain Only Listing of the articles.